PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

                      labelEdgeWeights = 1e+07)
 ```

 Any number of filters can be applied this way.
-The filters paramaters takes a list of GRanges describing the regions each filter applies to.
-Each GRange in the list must have an associated weight, permissivness, and gene parameter.
+The filters parameters takes a list of GRanges describing the regions each filter applies to.
+Each GRange in the list must have an associated weight, permissiveness, and gene parameter.

 Downstream Analysis
 -------------------